 It’s about everything you gain from the change in lifestyle: freedom from the monotony of 9 to 5s and the suburbs, and the attainment of non-material luxuries such as silence and fresh air.
 Getting into your first van can seem overwhelming, if not an insurmountable task.
 Deciding what kind of van you want to convert into your dream living situation is the first step of obtaining #VanLife.
-The below are key comparisons from the top three models we recommend for your conversion.
+Below are key comparisons from the top three models we recommend for your conversion.
 In all cases, we, at The Vansmith, only recommend (and build out) modern high-roof cargo vans, like the ones below, rather than minivans or city vans.

 RAM Promaster “The Utilitarian”

 By far the most affordable option, this van gets it done.
 Coming in both diesel and gasoline options, this front-wheel-drive tank does surprisingly well in snow and wet conditions because of this bad boy’s heft.

 Dodge designed this vehicle to be a cargo van, and thus it's a simple, powerful beast.
 Though the Promaster can be a bit bouncy and a little louder, we're often adding bigger tires and lifts to them which give them a totally badass look and feel and a somewhat smoother ride.
 The gasoline option (naturally aspirated), which does not come with a turbo, is plenty powerful for most people.
 You can also go with the diesel option if you want more power, but all in all, it doesn’t compare to the other options available.
 The fuel economy is just okay, however, Promasters are unbelievably solid machines that can be repaired just about anywhere by anyone and the parts are super affordable and easy to find.
 We chose to focus on Promasters for our Bivy builds for all of the reasons above.